stignano/oauth-server/README.md

 Users stored in MongoDB.

-Other strategies (Facebook, Github etc.) can be easily added. config/keys.js not commited.
+Other strategies (Facebook, Github etc.) can be easily added.